MatthieuVeillon/react-API-router/README.md

 In `index.js` we see that the App component is the main component that is rendered

-When the `Search` component is displayed, it has a form and a button.
-When the form is submitted, we use React Router's `browserHistory` to **programmatically change the URL**.
-Look at the `Search`'s `_handleSubmit` method to see how that happens.

 Once we navigate to the new URL, React Router will render a `User` component.
 Looking at the `componentDidMount` method of the `User`, you'll see that it does an AJAX call using `this.props.username`.

 The AJAX call is made to `https://api.github.com/users/{USERNAME}` and returns the following information: